Data-Driven Modeling of Noise Time Series with Convolutional Generative Adversarial Networks: Noise Models and Simulation Methods

-As mentioned earlier, the above models exhibit long-range dependence (also called long memory or persistence) in certain cases.
-Namely, a stationary random process is said to exhibit long-range dependence if its PSD is proportional to $|f|^\eta$ with $\eta\in (-1,0)$ as $f \rightarrow 0$.
-Equivalently, a stationary random process has long-range dependence if its autocovariance function is proportional to $k^{\zeta}$ with $\zeta \in (-1,0)$ as $k \rightarrow \infty$, where $\zeta = -\eta-1$ \cite{Percival2000,Beran2013}.

-Thus, the stationary FDWN and FGN processes exhibit long-range dependence when $d\in(0,0.5)$ and $H\in(0.5,1)$, respectively.
-Furthermore, since FGN is the increment process of FBM, the increments of FBM have long-range dependence when $H \in (0.5,1)$.
-For this reason, the nonstationary FBM process with $H \in (0.5,1)$ is sometimes called a nonstationary long memory process.

-To produce synthetic FDWN, we used the `arfima' R package \cite{Veenstra2018}, which generates a stationary time series with a desired autocovariance function as described in McLeod et al. \cite{Mcleod2008}.
 To synthesize discrete-time FGN and FBM, we implemented the exact approach of Perrin et al. \cite{Perrin2002}, which utilizes the fast circulant embedding method \cite{Dietrich1997} to generate FGN and applies cumulative summation to obtain discrete-time FBM.
-All FDWN and FGN simulations set $\sigma_\epsilon^2=1$ and $\sigma_Y^2=1$.

-Examples of FBM time series are shown in Figure~\ref{fig:FBM_examples} for $H=0.2$, $0.5$, and $0.8$.
+All FGN simulations set $\sigma_Y^2=1$.
+Examples of synthetic FBM time series are shown in Figure~\ref{fig:FBM_shot_examples} (Left) for $H=0.2$, $0.5$, and $0.8$.
 It can be seen that as the Hurst index increases, FBM tends to deviate further from the origin.
-In Figure~\ref{fig:frac_noise_PSD_comaprison}, Power spectral density (PSD) functions for FDWN, FGN, and FBM are compared for $H=0.2$ and $H=0.8$ on a log-log scale.
-(Note that $d$ and $H$ are related as $d = H-0.5$.)
-Here, the PSDs were estimated empirically from a large set of target distribution time series, as described in Section~\ref{sec:PSD_estimation}.
-In addition to the expected slopes for each noise type, one can observe subtle differences in the PSDs for FDWN and FGN.